Ryan Donovan

-Ryan Donovan (born December 20, 1987) is an American professional ice hockey goaltender who is currently a free agent.
+Ryan Donovan (born December 20, 1987) is an American former professional ice hockey goaltender.

 Career

 Donovan attended Finlandia University from 2007 to 2011, where he played in the Midwest Collegiate Hockey Association (MCHA).

 Donovan began his professional career during the 2011–2012 season by playing 25 games with HC Levy in the Ukrainian Professional Hockey League.
 On October 10, 2012, he signed a contract with the Utah Grizzlies and appeared in four ECHL games during the 2012–13 ECHL season.
 He appeared in four games for the Grizzlies and earned a 7.57 Goals Against Average.

-He signed with the Berlin River Drivers of the Federal Hockey League for the 2015–2016 season.
+Donovan signed with the Berlin River Drivers of the Federal Hockey League for the 2015–2016 season.
 Donovan was named Pro Hockey News Goaltender of the Month for February after recording a 4-0-0-1 record and allowing 28 goals on 170 shots while earning a 4.73 goals-against average and a .876 save percentage.
 He recorded seven wins to nine losses and a 4.91 GAA on the season.